Tile School: How to Choose Your Floor Tile

 For Your Entryway or Mudroom:

-For commercial flooring, which generally has very heavy traffic, we're always going to recommend our Recycled Clay Body (which is our most durable material).
+For commercial flooring, which generally has very heavy traffic, we're always going to recommend our Recycled Clay Body (which is our most durable ceramic material).
 If you have questions about commercial flooring, just contact us here.

 Like any of the featured colors?
 Order samples online now.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.